 My abstract will read like this:

-"Unusually thick-skinned dragons (whose skin we assume may operate similarly to the same anti-pressure suits found on Earth) may populate the surface of Venus, possibly living in the rifts detected by radar pings.
+"Unusually thick-skinned dragons (whose skin we assume may operate similarly to the same anti-pressure suits found on astronauts) may populate the surface of Venus, possibly living in the rifts detected by highly sophisticated radar pings.

-Experiments conducted with detailed SIMS simulations indicate that there could be dragons and fairies of this nature.
-Also, we’ve been inhaling a lot of laboratory chemicals and spending entire weeks playing extremely sophisticated video games.
+Experiments conducted with detailed SIMS simulations indicate there could be dragons and fairies of this nature inhabiting Venus or its atmosphere.
+Also, we’ve been inhaling copious amounts of laboratory chemicals and spending entire weeks playing extremely sophisticated video games.
 So that helps too."

 Perhaps it’s because they don’t have a Velikovsky controversy to quash regarding Mercury.